 - 3 Identify best practice from more advanced adopters;

 - 4 Set targets and develop strategies and roadmaps for improving capabilities through time;

 - 5 Communicate the current situation to colleagues budget holders and highlight investment priorities in for different activities.

 We also have an online retail capability benchmarking audit by Chris Jones.
-I got in touch with Chris since I admired the auditing approach in his Multichannel Retail Handbook and we arranged to share it for Smart Insights members.
-You can read more about the approach here in the his post on Ecommerce benchmark audits using PRICE.
-We hope it and the other tools are useful for Ecommerce businesses to identify gaps in the experience they’re delivering and put in place plans to beat their competitors.
+I got in touch with Chris since I admired the auditing approach in his Multichannel Retail Handbook and we arranged to share it with Smart Insights members.

 After developing many digital benchmarking spreadsheets and marketing strategy audits, I wanted to take digital benchmarking to the next level by having an interactive tool that could be used to score a business digital marketing capabilities and make recommendations to improve.